Towards Gender Inclusive and Sustainable Transport Systems

 Several of the discussion and launch events that took place as part of this project were recorded.
 Click on the links to access the recordings.

-Blogs from the Feminist Green New Deal project
+WEN partnered with us to deliver the Feminist Green New Deal